saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 - `number of weather components (nw)`: 6 components.

- In the CSV files, they are named Wij, where i is the index of weather component and j is the week of year; i=1,...6, j=1,...,52.
+ In the CSV files, they are named Wij, where i is the index of weather component and j is the index of week of year; i=1,...6, j=1,...,52.

 - `number of soil components measured at different depth (ns)`: 10 components.

+In the CSV files, they are named Sij, where i is the index of soil component and j is the index of soil depth; i=1,...,10, j=1,...,10.

 - `number of planting date components (np)`: 16 (corn), 14 (soybean)

+In the CSV files, they are named Pi, where i is the index of planting date week; i=1,...,14

 - `number of soil components measured at the surface (nss)`: 4

+In the CSV files, they are named S_surface.

 For detailed description of the variables, please read the data section of the paper.